dbos-inc/dbos-transact-ts/packages/sqs-receive/README.md

 }
 ```

-Finally, register your SQS receiver, and launch DBOS:
+Finally, launch DBOS.
+Your SQS receiver is automatically registered with DBOS on construction.

 ```typescript
 DBOS.registerLifecycleCallback(sqsReceiver);